mrgogo7/nzxt-esc/README.md

 ## 🏷️ License

 MIT © 2025 — Free for personal and non-commercial use.
+See [LICENSE](LICENSE) for details.

 ---